aambertin/primavera/README.md

 ```

 Easy, right?!
 Your app is ready to rock n'roll.
-You can even add HTTPS support to it (self-signed) quite easily, just generate your self-signed certificates like this:
+You can add HTTPS support to it (self-signed) quite easily, just generate your self-signed certificates like this:
 ```bash
 openssl genrsa -out key.pem 2048
 openssl req -new -x509 -key key.pem -out cert.pem -days 3650